SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 2 jobs; 0 completed, 0 removed, 1 idle, 1 running, 0 held, 0 suspended
 ~~~~

-We see two runing jobs.
+We see two running jobs.
 One is the dagman job which manages the execution of NAMD jobs.
 The other is the actual NAMD execution "namd_run_job0.sh".
 Once the dag
 completes, you will see four .tar.gz files "OutFilesFromNAMD_job0.tar.gz,
 OutFilesFromNAMD_job1.tar.gz, OutFilesFromNAMD_job2.tar.gz,
 OutFilesFromNAMD_job3.tar.gz".
 If the output files are not empty, the jobs are
 successfully completed.
-Of course, a through check up requires looking at the ouput
+Of course, a through check up requires looking at the output
 results.

 ###Parallel DAG###